Home Fanfics Go Back

 And that's when Enobaria realizes that Cashmere doesn't know.
 She has no idea that Johanna's family was murdered, that Enobaria's father was murdered, that Alva herself was most likely murdered.
 Cashmere has embedded herself so deeply into the Capitol ecosystem, she missed nearly all of what was happening around her.

 When she's home from the Games, Enobaria spends most of it in the Victor's Village.
-Her family was all adults by the time she won, so none elected to move with her, all preferring their own homes in the main village, but now it's difficult to even go up there, as her brother and sister are fighting constantly.
+Her siblings were both adults by the time she won, so no one elected to move with her, all preferring their own homes in the main village, but now it's difficult to even go up there, as her brother and sister are fighting constantly.

-One day, she risks a trip to her brother's while he's at work so she can see her nieces, who are both teenagers now, and working on their homework without great enthusiasm.
+One day, she risks a trip to her brother's while he's at work so she can see her nieces, who are 8 and 10 years old now, and working on their homework without great enthusiasm.
 They are enrolled in regular school, not the training academy, so with any luck, they will never see the arena.

 "Auntie, father almost came to blows with Auntie Tamora!" they gush, eager to tell her the news.
 The homework is forgotten, and they are busy showing her this and that - their newest items of clothing, a cake one of them baked, as they intersperse the story here and there.